 What will you do while you are with us?
 You can fish for hard fighting wild brown trout on our isolated lochs (tiny ones from the Mill Loch, bigger ones from Clousta, Aithness, Vaara and Hostigates).
 We’ll also arrange for you to have a license to fish the rest of Shetland should you so wish.
 Ask us nicely and we’ll also tell you where we last had a big catch of sea trout.
 You can bird watch and walk for hours on end andwe can also arrange for you to go and visit our seals (two large harems have made our beaches their home).

 We can also load you into our boat and take you to our island to see the sights there (1).
 These include one of Shetland’s best preserved prehistoric heel cairns and some fabulous WWI guns which once guarded the entrance to Swarback’sMinnback in the days when it was used as an anchorage for the North Atlantic fleet.
 Look at the angle of the guns’ elevation when you go and see if you agree with us: we’re not sure they would have been of much use if push had actually come to shove.
 If you are lucky you’ll also spot an otter or two on land and a puffin pair on the journey over.

 What won’t you do when you are with us?
 Anything to do with telecommunications.
 There is no phone, no TV and no broadband (2).
 We hope that’s the way you’ll like it.
-The cottage gets booked up early (and quite right too) so ring us as soon as think you want to holiday in Shetland and we’ll reserve your weeks for you.
+The cottage gets booked up early (and quite right too) and we are prone to nabbing the best weeks for ourselves in the big house if we think we can get away with it so contact us as soon as think you want to holiday in Shetland and we’ll reserve your weeks for you.